dliang5299/MIDS-207-Final-Project/README.md

 ### Kelly Criterion
+The results section provides a comprehensive analysis of the model’s performance, including metrics and visualizations to demonstrate the effectiveness of the predictions compared to actual game spreads and betting odds.

+### Kelly Criterion
+The Kelly Criterion results highlight the returns from the betting strategy based on the model's predictions.

 | Dataset | Total return | Number of games | Percent return | Average return per game |
 |---------|--------------|-----------------|----------------|-------------------------|
 | Baseline - validation | $0 | 1,230 | 0% | $0 |